 Chamaescilla from the Greek 'chamai' meaning dwarf and 'skilla' meaning a squill or sea onion, a liliaceous plant of the Mediterranean region.
 Corymbosa from the Latin 'corymbosus' meaning a cluster of flowers.

 Distribution and status

-Found southern South Australia from the southern Flinders Ranges to the lower South-east growing in seasonally moist soils.
+Found in the southern part of South Australia from the southern Flinders Ranges to the lower South-east, growing in seasonally moist soils.
 Also found in Western Australia, Victoria and Tasmania.
 Native.
 Common in South Australia.
 Common in the other States.

 NRM regions: Adelaide and Mount Lofty Ranges, Eyre Peninsula, Kangaroo Island, Northern and Yorke, South Australian Arid Lands, South Australian Murray-Darling Basin, South East

 Small annual herb, with leaves basal, grass-like, channelled, with tuberous roots.
 Stem erect to15 cm high, bearing near the tip, a loose corymb of 2 to many bright-blue flowers, spirally twisting after flowering separately.
 Flowering between August and October.
 Fruits are brown capsules with 3 laterally compressed lobes, acute on the dorsal edges, truncate at the tip.
 Seeds are glossy black, semi-flat seed to to 1.5 mm diameter.
 Seed embryo type is linear fully developed.

 Seed collection and propagation